Examkrackers Home Study Schedule

 - Take practice exams.
 Taking practice exams will help you stay in touch with the MCAT to shape your study of the content and help you build endurance for Test Day.
 Taking practice exams forces you to actively engage with the material and practice MCAT skills.
 Studying without MCAT practice (i.e. only reviewing content) is passive.
 The MCAT rewards independent and active thinking.
 Reviewing and organizing science concepts is effective for MCAT success only when it is done in coordination with the approach the MCAT asks of you.
 The greatest score increases are seen in students who regularly do practice passages to build MCAT skills while also reviewing and organizing the needed basic science concepts.
 For maximum improvement, always approach these ‘simulated MCAT exams’ as if they were the real MCAT.
 Do the Online Practice Questions from The Official Guide to the MCAT Exam (MCAT2015), Fourth Edition at the end of week 4 as a "check in" with AAMC materials to guide your studying for the following weeks.
 Take the Official AAMC Sample Test at the end of week 8 to allow yourself plenty of time to review the test and improve any area of weakness.
 This full-length practice exam is the best way to prepare yourself for what to expect on Test Day at the end of week 10.

 - Review your practice tests.
 This step is the singular step that will show increase in your MCAT score.
 While reviewing content is absolutely necessary to understand the language of the MCAT, preparing content does not change MCAT scores.
 What changes MCAT scores is coming to understand the test and learning from your mistakes.
 Questions that you get wrong or mark are the ticket to improving your score.
 Ideally you should repeatedly attempt to answer questions you got wrong until you get them right yourself because only practice of problem solving will teach you problem solving.
 If you need to look up content and return to the question, do so.
 Careful, once you read an answer explanation, you can never again use that question for MCAT practice as you will know the answer without having reasoned your own way there.
 It is important to understand why you got a question wrong or marked a question in order to improve your test-taking skills.
 Recall what you were thinking and feeling as you approached each question.
 Once you determine why you’re getting questions wrong, make simple commitments to prevent these errors before continuing your MCAT practice.
+If you didn't feel comfortable with science, go back to the appropriate lecture and re-read a third time.

 - Stay current with your studying as Test Day approaches.
 If you miss one day, do twice as much the next day or use built-in makeup study days.